Psychotherapy offers a safe place to deal with concerns such as

 All those abilities: attunement, presence, self-awareness as well as empathy, compassion, clear thinking and objectivity to name but a few, are all executive functions given to us by our executive brain.
 When parents and adults in general interact with children from their prefrontal cortex (executive brains) they also model its functions to the child’s developing executive brain.

-Children feel insecure and frightened every time their emotions are not validated and when they do not get the correct reaction when they try to communicate how they feel.
+Children feel scared a lot of the time.
+Their limbic brain is tuned to fear because they are so vulnerable.
+They feel insecure and frightened even more every time their emotions are not validated and when they do not get the correct reaction when they try to communicate how they feel.
 When a child feels uncomfortable about something his or her limbic brain already thinks the child is in danger.
 If the child cannot communicate this successfully and get the right response, the child’s brain escalates to even more fear.
-Now the child is not only scared because of the original reason that led to the uncomfortable feeling, but now the child also thinks he or she is on their own and there is no help!…
+Now the child is not only scared because of the original reason that led to the uncomfortable feeling.
+Now the child also thinks he or she is on their own, that they are in danger and that there is no help!…

 If there is too much insecurity in children’s environment and if children have no choice but to take care of their own emotions too much of the time, they will grow into adults who experience a great deal of anxiety.
 They can even develop symptoms of trauma, even if they were never abused or witnessed abuse.